alex-courtis/way-displays/README.md

 # way-displays: Auto Manage Your Wayland Displays

 1. Sets preferred mode or highest at maximum refresh
-1. Arranges left to right
+1. Arranges in a row or a column
 1. Auto scales based on DPI: 96 is a scale of 1
 1. Reacts when displays are plugged/unplugged
 1. Reacts when laptop lid is closed/opened